Workshops and Flow Devices

-Interested in scheduling a workshop on your ranch?
 Contact us for more info and any questions.

 Most of the old-school beaver management tools such as ripping out dams and killing beaver are ineffective and temporary.
 Sometimes very temporary.
 Sometimes they make the situation worse.
 Always, they are expensive, time-consuming and frustrating.